info201a-s19/The-Billboard-Equation/README.md

 From looking at all of the scatterplots together, our data will then help us narrow down **which of the characteristics is the main driver behind the song's popularity**.
 By creating an additional plot and table for a multiple regression analysis of the data, we will be able to confirm the best predictor for song popularity, which would answer our main question.

 Then, by using a scatterplot matrix comparing different song characteristics against one another, we can determine the **relationship between variables such as tempo and danceability**.
 Since almost all of the columns have been listed in continuous numeric terms, the scatterplot matrix would be appropriate for finding most of the relationships possible.

+By looking at the data collected from over 130,000 tracks in the past, we might even lay the groundwork for predicting new songs' rise to fame in the future.
+By looking at the relationships between these seventeen different  song features, we'll be the ones telling you tomorrow, **"I liked New Town Road before it was cool."**